 - Submarine Growler: The only American guided missile submarine that's open for public tours, the Growler (built in 1958) is docked alongside the Intrepid.
 Access is included with general admission, and proposes a fascinating peek inside life aboard a submarine and behind the controls of what was once a "top-secret" missile command center.
 (Note that kids under age 6 are not admitted; also, the claustrophobic need not apply.)

 - British Airways Concorde: At the end of the pier that runs adjacent to the Intrepid, catch a glimpse of the record-breaking Concorde Alpha Delta G-BOAD—what was the fastest transatlantic passenger plane (it could complete the transit in under 3 hours), before being taken out of commission in 2003.
 Note that the supersonic plane can only be viewed from the exterior; access onboard is restricted to participants on one of the daily guided tours ($20/adults).

-- Flight Simulators: The museum also offers a trio of high-tech flight simulators, carrying a supplemental charge of $9/each.
+- Flight Simulators: The museum also offers a trio of high-tech flight simulators.

 Are Guided Tours Available?

 Yes.
 Though you're free to wander the massive museum guided by your own whims, several themed 45- to 100-minute guided tours (carrying a supplemental charge of $20/adults; $15/kids) do afford additional insights for those looking for a more in-depth understanding of topics like Intrepid's WWII history, military planes, and more.
 Note that a guided tour is the only way to get onboard the Concorde.
 Docents are well-informed, and oftentimes have military backgrounds.